 ESTIMATE # PROJECT

 922 RB01

 DESCRIPTION QTY COST TOTAL

 (sidewalks and streets) from stripping residue, runoff and debris.
-The state of the s

 All scaffolding will meet OSHA requirements.
 Additionally, walkthrough scaffolding will be erected to allow pedestrian access to sidewalks during the entire job (as required by the City of Alexandria).
 Plastic sheets and plywood will protect pedestrian access area.
 Semi-rigid plastic and plastic sheets will protect all building windows and doors.
 Stripping paint is a relatively loud (due to use of pressure washers) and a very wet process.
 Building occupants should expect to hear construction noise through the duration of the project.
 VRM will need access to water.

-And the state of t TOTAL=
+33 TOTAL=

+Page 2